segmentstream-com/segmentstream-com.github.io/_docs/javascript-sdk/digitaldata.md

 * How to install the digitalData data layer on your website.
 * How to correctly fill in all the variables inside the digitalData object.

 digitalData is a global JavaScript object.
-It must be declared as high as possible in the source code of the site, before connecting the SegmentStream library.
+It must be declared as high as possible in the source code of the site, before connecting the SegmentStream SDK.
 This object should be present on every page of the site.

 > Declare the `window.digitalData` object the first time the page loads.
 Do not try to build a system in which the object is created after an AJAX request.
 This decision will negatively affect your marketing infrastructure and make it unmanageable.